paugarcia32/TFG/Documentation/LoRa Libary Documentation/content/comparisonContentLoRaWAN.typ

   == Arduino LoRaWAN
   #pad()[]
   #par[
-    In second place, there is the `MCCI Arduino LoRaWAN` Library.
+    In second place, there is the `MCCI Arduino LoRaWAN` @arduino_lorawan Library.
 The `arduino-lorawan` library provides a structured way of using the #link("https://github.com/mcci-catena/arduino-lmic")[arduino-lmic] library to send sensor data over The Things Network or a similar LoRaWAN-based data network.
   ]

   #arduino_lorawanModulesList